WojciechMula/pyDAWG/documentation.rst

 ``add_word(word) => bool``
 	Add word, returns True if word didn't exists in a set.
 	Procedure checks if ``word`` is greater then previously added word (in lexicography order).
-This force

 ``add_word_unchecked(word) => bool``
-	Does the same thing as ``add_word`` but do not check ``word``.
-	Method should be used if one is sure, that input data satisfy algorithm requirements, i.e. words order is correct.
+	Does the same thing as ``add_word`` but do not check ``word`` order.
+Method should be used if one is sure, that input data satisfy	algorithm requirements, i.e. words order is valid.

 ``exists(word) => bool`` or ``word in ...``
 	Check if word is in set.